 7.4.2 Gauge Resistance-Consideration should be given to the selection of gauges having larger resistance to reduce heating effects on low-conductivity materials.
-Resistances of $350\Omega$ or higher are preferred.
-Additional considerations should be given to the use of the minimum possible gauge excitation voltage consistent with the desired accuracy (1 to 2 V is recommended) to further reduce the power consumed by the gauge.
-Heating of the specimen by the gauge may affect the indicated strain due to a difference between the gauge temperature compensation factor and the coefficient of thermal expansion of the specimen material.
+Resistances of $350\,\Omega$ or higher are preferred.
+Additional considerations should be given to the use of the minimum possible gauge excitation voltage consistent with the desired accuracy (1 to 2 V is recommended) to reduce further the power consumed by the gauge.
+Heating of the specimen by the gauge may affect the performance of the material directly, or it may affect the indicated strain as a result of a difference between the gauge temperature compensation factor and the coefficient of thermal expansion of the specimen material.

 7.4.3 Temperature Considerations-Consideration of some form of temperature compensation is recommended, even when testing at standard laboratory atmosphere.
 Temperature compensation is required when testing in nonambient temperature environments.

 7.4.4 Transverse Sensitivity-Consideration should be given to the transverse sensitivity of the selected strain gauge.
 The strain gauge manufacturer should be consulted for recommendations on transverse sensitivity corrections and effects on composites.
+This is particularly important for a transversely mounted gauge used to determine Poisson's ratio.

-7.5 Conditioning Chamber-When conditioning materials at nonlaboratory environments, a temperature/vapor-level controlled environment conditioning chamber is required which shall be capable of maintaining the required temperature to within $\pm 3^{\circ}$ C [ $\pm 5^{\circ}$ F] and the required relative vapor level to within $\pm 3$ %.
+7.5 Conditioning Chamber-When conditioning materials at nonlaboratory environments, a temperature/vapor-level controlled environment conditioning chamber is required which shall be capable of maintaining the required temperature to within ± 3 °C [± 5 °F] and the required relative vapor level to within ± 3 %.
 Chamber conditions shall be monitored either on an automated continuous basis or on a manual basis at regular intervals.